punnypenguins/projectdelve/documentation/for-beginner-contributers.md

 When you're on GitHub.com looking at a repository, what you're seeing is a cloud-based repository.
 GitHub calls this `remote`, a term you'll see pop up a lot if you use GitHub desktop.

 To work on a GitHub repository locally on your own computer, you need to first do something called **cloning**.
-You can read about cloning and find the instructions on how to do it in GitHub's documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+You can read about cloning and find instructions on doing it in GitHub's documentation [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 If you're using the command line, you can copy-paste the cloning command for a specific repository via the dropdown menu under that repository's green `Code` button.
 If you're using GitHub Desktop, select the option that says `Open with GitHub Desktop` (this will take you to GitHub Desktop and start the process to create a copy of repository on your device) from the same dropdown menu.